What is CPE and Why Does It Matter?

 CPE is an acronym for Customer Premise(s) Equipment, which refers to any piece of connected equipment that is used for accessing the Internet or generally accessing services on a provider network, whether directly or indirectly connected to that network.
 CPE can be provided by the telecommunications provider, such as a cable operator, telephone company or satellite provider.
 These companies either rent this equipment to the customer, provide it at no charge as part of the service, or allow a customer to purchase and provide their own equipment.
 As the name indicates, CPE will sit on the customer side of the network and can be a demarcation point between the provider network (WAN) and the customer’s home network or (LAN).

 The Local Area Network (LAN) can contain multiple CPE, such as a Cable Modem, a home router and various PCs.
 While the Cable Modem acts as the demarcation point to the provider’s network, the devices inside the home are still considered CPE!
-Another typical home setup would include a Fiber-to-the-Home (“FTTH” or “GPON”) modem, perhaps with a built-in wireless router.
+Another typical home setup would include a Fiber-to-the-Home (“FTTH” or “GPON”) modem or ONT, perhaps with a built-in wireless router.
 In the case of a Cable Modem, the CPE connects to the coaxial or “RF” network of the cable provider and distributes Internet services directly or through a wireless router.
-For a GPON or FTTH CPE, the connection to the provider network is a fiber-optic connection to the Internet, and inside the customer’s home is distributed via Ethernet or wireless signals.
+For a GPON or 10G FTTH ONT, the connection to the provider network is a fiber-optic connection to the Internet, and inside the customer’s home is distributed via Ethernet or wireless signals.
 Satellite-based CPE connects through different technology again, which converts data to be used in communicating through the satellite system to video or an Internet connection.